 This pandemic has shined a glaring light on racial and ethnic inequities in health, and the increased risk for serious COVID-19 and death of lifestyle-related conditions for both children and adults.

 In an analysis of pediatric hospitalization rates between Mar 2020 and July 2020, (41) while non-Hispanic White children had COVID-19 hospitalization rates of 2.1 per 100,000, Hispanic children and Black children were hospitalized at a rate of 16.4 per 100,000 and 10.5 per 100,000, respectively.

 While almost half of hospitalized children have no underlying medical condition, the most frequently seen risk for hospitalization in children is obesity (the 2nd highest risk factor in adults) – a modifiable, lifestyle-related disease.(13)

 COVID-19 in children – mortality rates

-Mortality rates have thankfully remained very low since the beginning of the pandemic, with only 0.01% children diagnosed with COVID-19 ending in death.
+Mortality rates have thankfully remained very low since the beginning of the pandemic – even with the Delta variant as noted above, with only 0.01% children diagnosed with COVID-19 ending in death.
 (7) While every child death is one death too many, we must keep in perspective that 99.99% of all children diagnosed with COVID-19 will survive.